fredlcore/BSB-LAN/README.md

 <a rel="license" href="http://creativecommons.org/licenses/by-nc-sa/4.0/"><img alt="Creative Commons License" style="border-width:0" src="https://i.creativecommons.org/l/by-nc-sa/4.0/88x31.png" /></a><br />This work is licensed under a <a rel="license" href="http://creativecommons.org/licenses/by-nc-sa/4.0/">Creative Commons Attribution-NonCommercial-ShareAlike 4.0 International License</a>.

+<B>Interface kits available!</B> PCB boards with parts are available upon request.
+If you are interested, please send an e-mail to bsb (ät) code-it.de (German or English) for further information.

 This hardware/software combination should in principle work with all BSB- and LPB-based heating systems and has been tested in real life with the following heating systems:

 - Atlantic Alféa Extensa + [RVS21.831F] (heat pump)